timvisee/ban-binance-bot/README.md

 You can always compile this bot yourself, to host your own instance.

-### Privacy statement
+### Privacy notice
 Once added to a group, this bot scans all following user messages to determine whether illegal content is posted.
-All links are visited to determine whether the link to any Binance related content.
-All files (photos, GIFs, ...) are downloaded and scanned for Binance content.
+All links are visited to determine whether the link to any illegal content.
+All files (photos, GIFs, ...) are downloaded and scanned for illegal content.
 All content is immediately deleted from the servers disk the bot is running on after scanning.
 This is an automated process with no user intervention.

 ## License
 This project is licensed under the GNU GPL-3.0 license.